I was involved in a discussion over in a Facebook group recently and someone posted:

 20 Tips To Help You Out

-- Check your blood sugars often, take your medications when you're supposed to, exercise, eat right, and NEVER GIVE UP!!
+- Check your blood sugars often, exercise, eat right, and NEVER GIVE UP!!

 - You have diabetes, it doesn't have you.
 It's not a death sentence when a few life choices are changed.